Trilobyte

-Trilobyte is a computer game developer founded in December 1990 by Graeme Devine and Rob Landeros, best known for The 7th Guest and The 11th Hour games.
+Trilobyte Games, LLC (formerly Trilobyte, Inc.) is an American video game developer based in Medford, Oregon.
+The company was founded in February 1991 by Graeme Devine and Rob Landeros, who had been fired from Virgin Games after pitching their idea for The 7th Guest.
+They developed the game as Trilobyte and followed it up with The 11th Hour.
+Following a string of less successful titles and cancellations, the company shut down in February 1999.
+In 2010, Landeros resurrected the name under Trilobyte Games.

-The company was reformed in 2010 by co-founder Rob Landeros, with some of its original titles being re-released.

 History

+Graeme Devine and Rob Landeros founded Trilobyte on February 1, 1991, after being fired from Virgin Interactive.
+They established the first office in the second floor above J'Ville Tavern in Jacksonville, Oregon.

 The 7th Guest

 The 7th Guest was one of the first computer games for CD-ROM.
 Most of the footage for the game was filmed with a US$35,000 budget, Super VHS cameras, and blue butcher paper as a background that would later be removed using chromakey to insert the actors in the game.
 In the game, the player must move around the map solving puzzles in a style similar to Myst.
-Most of the puzzles in The 7th Guest were based on versions of real puzzles invented by people such as Max Bezzel.
+Most of the puzzles in The 7th Guest were based on versions of pre-existing puzzles invented by people such as Max Bezzel.
 The 7th Guest was the first game to use full rendered 3D animation and navigation.
 For the time, it had state-of-the-art graphics by Rob Landeros, Robert Stein III, Gene Bodio, Alan Iglesias, MIDI music by The Fat Man, and a story by Matthew J. Costello.
 During planning, a sequel was being considered.
 The final version of The 7th Guest was released in April 1993, with 60,000 copies sold overnight.

 The game was a turning point in CD-ROM based technology.
 Bill Gates called The 7th Guest "the new standard in interactive entertainment."